24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

-Water Damage from Roof Leaks: Cedar Rapids Spring & Storm Season
+Water Damage from Roof Leaks: Cedar Rapids Spring Rain Season

-Iowa storm season produces roof leaks across Cedar Rapids every year.
-Spring brings thunderstorm season with high winds and hail; summer adds severe weather and occasional tornadic events; fall produces wind-driven rain that finds compromised flashing; winter generates ice damming on snow-loaded roofs.
+Iowa's spring rain season produces roof leaks across Cedar Rapids every year.
+Spring brings heavy rainfall with wind and hail; summer adds severe weather and occasional tornadic events; fall produces wind-driven rain that finds compromised flashing; winter generates ice damming on snow-loaded roofs.
 Each season has its own pattern, and each leak has the potential to turn into significant interior water damage if not addressed quickly.

-Storm damage from these events often isn't immediately visible from the ground.
-Inspection from a roof or by a roofer post-storm catches issues before they leak.
+Damage from these events often isn't immediately visible from the ground.
+Inspection from a roof or by a roofer afterward catches issues before they leak.

 Summer Severe Weather (June-August)

-Summer adds derecho-class events (a 2020 derecho with 140+ mph winds caused billions in Iowa damage), severe thunderstorms with embedded high winds, and hail events that have repeatedly damaged Cedar Rapids roofing fleets.
+Summer adds derecho-class events (a 2020 derecho with 140+ mph winds caused billions in Iowa damage), heavy rain events with embedded high winds, and hail events that have repeatedly damaged Cedar Rapids roofing fleets.

 Fall Wind and Rain (September-November)